microsoft/ApplicationInsights-SAP-Fiori-Plugin/README.md

 1. Azure Application Insights instance (access to [connection string](https://learn.microsoft.com/azure/azure-monitor/app/sdk-connection-string?tabs=net#find-your-connection-string))
 2. Imported [Azure Monitor Workbook](Fiori-Performance-Analysis.workbook) (Create new, open code view '</>', select Gallery template, copy&paste the json into it and save)
-3. Fiori Launchpad with SAPUI5 1.71.39+
+3. Fiori Launchpad with SAPUI5 1.86+ (older Fiori stacks need to exclude the Interactions library and rely on App Insights configuration `enableAutoRouteTracking` only).
+Note: you may upgrade your UI5 stack independently from the NetWeaver release.
-4. Fiori Launchpad configured to use custom PlugIns.
+4. Fiori Launchpad configured to use custom Plug-Ins.
 See [SAP's Fiori docs](https://www.sap.com/documents/2019/03/b2dff710-427d-0010-87a3-c30de2ffd8ff.html) (especially steps 76 onwards) to get started.

 | Parameter   | Value       | Description |
 | ----------- | ----------- | ----------- |